Trump vs. Harris: Who does China prefer in the US election? – DW – 10/25/2024

 Continued containment of China

-On the campaign trail, both Trump and Harris have emphasized containing Beijing's strategic ambitions in Aisa and responding to continued aggression towards Taiwan.
+On the campaign trail, both Trump and Harris have emphasized containing Beijing's strategic ambitions in Asia and responding to continued aggression towards Taiwan.

 In a recent interview with the Wall Steet Journal, Trump said he would impose 200% tariffs on Chinese goods if China "went into Taiwan."